koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_27_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Overcoming the time funnel by a changed planning logic – Better „muddling through“ in a sequence of “not perfect” plans than a perfect but quickly obsolete plan Old New
+# Overcoming the time funnel by a changed planning logic
+– Better „muddling through“ in a sequence of “not perfect” plans than a perfect but quickly obsolete plan Old New